Department of Agriculture

 Arkansas Farm to School

 Arkansas Farm to School recognizes that statewide farm to school efforts require input and leadership from many organizations like nonprofits, distributors, state agencies, school districts, early care and education facilities, and alternative learning environments.

 Arkansas Farm to School is advanced by passionate people such as farmers, farmworkers, distributors, processors, teachers, families, and individuals.
 Together, we create Arkansas Farm to School.

 Arkansas Farm to School Collaborative

 The members of the Collaborative include those listed in Act 506: Farm to School and Early Childhood Education which include the Arkansas Department of Agriculture, Arkansas Department of Education, Arkansas Department of Health, Arkansas Department of Human Services, and the University of Arkansas System Division of Agriculture Cooperative Extension Service.
 Additionally, the Collaborative is joined by the Arkansas Hunger Relief Alliance, Healthy Active Arkansas, University of Arkansas for Medical Science, Arkansas Produce Safety, Arkansas SNAP-Ed, the Wallace Center at Winrock International, Arkansas Grown, FoodCorps Arkansas, Fayetteville Public Schools Seed to Student, National Center for Appropriate Technology, and the Arkansas Foodbank.

 The Collaborative is excited to share the following resources to support schools and farmers as they begin their farm to school journey.

 Arkansas Farm to School Month

-This year for Arkansas Farm to School Month we are “Celebrating Local!”
-From the farmers who grow our food, to the educators and parents who teach children about gardening, cooking, and nutrition, we together, create a strong local food system. #ARF2SMonth #CelebrateLocal
+In 2020 we celebrated local!
+From the farmers who grow our food, to the educators and parents who teach children about gardening, cooking, and nutrition, we together, created a strong local food system. #ARF2SMonth #CelebrateLocal